Postselected quantum hypothesis testing: Introduction

 To be specific, let us consider the case of quantum state discrimination.
 Given either of the two states $\rho$ or $\sigma$, we perform a \emph{three}-outcome measurement $M = \{ M_1, M_2, M_? \}$.
 The first two outcomes are as before --- outcome 1 corresponds to the guess `$\rho$' and outcome 2 corresponds to the guess `$\sigma$' --- while the third outcome `?' is designated as an inconclusive result, that is, a case in which we are unable to decisively distinguish the hypotheses.
 There is therefore some probability that our attempt to perform hypothesis testing fails: this probability is $\Tr M_? \rho$ when measuring $\rho$, and $\Tr M_? \sigma$ when measuring $\sigma$.

 Such an approach dates back to the early works of Ivanovic~\cite{ivanovic_1987}, Dieks~\cite{dieks_1988}, and Peres~\cite{peres_1988}, where it was shown that all linearly independent pure states can be discriminated with no error, but only through inconclusive protocols whose probability of success may be strictly less than one.
 Extensions of this idea were studied in a number of settings~\cite{chefles_1998, fiurasek_2003, rudolph_2003, croke_2006, herzog_2009, bagan_2012, zhuang_2020, barnett_2009, bae_2015}, but mostly restricted to non-asymptotic, symmetric state discrimination.
+A related class of problems was also studied in classical hypothesis testing~\cite{nikulin_1986,gutman_1989}, although the way that discrimination errors and the consequent rates were defined there means that the setting is not directly comparable with ours.

-Here we establish a complete and rigorous formalisation of such inconclusive state discrimination schemes in quantum hypothesis testing.
+Here we establish a complete and rigorous formalisation of inconclusive state discrimination schemes in quantum hypothesis testing.
 Our approach is based on characterising the corresponding errors conditioned on a conclusive result; that is, assuming that either of the outcomes `1' or `2' was obtained, how likely is it that we made an incorrect guess?
-This can be understood as postselecting on a conclusive outcome of the measurement, and ignoring all measurement results where the outcome `?' is obtained.
+This can be understood as postselecting on a conclusive outcome of the measurement and ignoring all measurement results where the outcome `?' is obtained.
 Depending on whether discussing the asymmetric or symmetric setting, we are concerned with the error probability when measuring a particular state $\rho$ or $\sigma$, or the average probability when measuring either of them.

 To clarify how our setting differs from the conventional one of conclusive hypothesis testing, let us first consider the case of asymmetric error.
-Observe that the type I error, for instance, is defined as $\alpha(M) = P(\text{error}\pbar\rho,M)$, i.e.\ the probability of guessing incorrectly given that the measured state is $\rho$.
+Observe that the conventional type I error, for instance, is defined as $\alpha(M) = P(\text{error}\pbar\rho,M)$, i.e.\ the probability of guessing incorrectly given that the measured state is $\rho$.
 In our approach here, we further condition the incorrect guess event on the attainment of a conclusive outcome.
 We thus define the following counterparts of the conventional hypothesis testing errors: the \emph{conditional type I error} and \emph{conditional type II error} probabilities are given by

 where `conclusive' denotes the event of a conclusive measurement outcome.
 The minimal type II error probability is then